Tickets For Rawalpindi Test Go On Sale Tomorrow - UrduPoint

 Tickets For Rawalpindi Test Go On Sale Tomorrow

-The tickets for the ICC World Test Championship fixture between Pakistan and Bangladesh at the Pindi Cricket Stadium, Rawalpindi, which commences on Friday, will go on sale tomorrow, Tuesday, it was announced today
+The tickets for the ICC World Test Championship fixture between Pakistan and Bangladesh at the Pindi Cricket Stadium, Rawalpindi, which commences on Friday, will go on sale on Tuesday (tomorrow).

-The tickets can be purchased only from TCS Express Centres across Rawalpindi and Islamabad, details attached, from 2pm onwards.
+The tickets can be purchased only from TCS Express Centres across Rawalpindi and Islamabad, details attached, from 2pm onwards, said a spokesman of the Pakistan Cricket board here on Monday.

 On Wednesday, 5 February, tickets will be available at the Pothohar Road branch in Islamabad.